Cost of Owning an Irish Wolfhound

-Total cost of owning a Irish Wolfhound: purchase price, food, vet bills, grooming, and insurance.
+Total cost of owning an Irish Wolfhound: purchase price, food, vet bills, grooming, and insurance.
 Annual and lifetime budget for this large breed.

 Purchase/Adoption Cost

-Owning a Irish Wolfhound is a significant financial commitment over their 6-8 yrs lifespan.
+Owning an Irish Wolfhound is a significant financial commitment over their 6-8 yrs lifespan.
 Large breeds are more expensive across the board — more food, higher medication doses, bigger beds, and costlier surgeries.

-With a typical weight of 105-180 lbs and lifespan of 6-8 yrs, the Irish Wolfhound requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 105-180 lbs and lifespan of 6-8 yrs, the Irish Wolfhound has specific care needs shaped by its genetics and build.
 The Irish Wolfhound's moderate shedding coat and moderate activity requirements tell only part of the story — their hound heritage shapes everything from trainability to health risks.

 Genetic Health Considerations: The Irish Wolfhound breed has documented susceptibility to heart disease, bloat, osteosarcoma.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.